Case Study: Managing your electoral roll

 Step 1 - Create a custom field

 We would recommend beginning by creating a Custom Field called Electoral Roll, with options for Not on Electoral Roll and On Electoral Roll - you may wish to distinguish those residing in the parish and those outside parish, if your roll records provide that level of detail.
+Use a Radio List type - radios are generally preferable where there are 5 or fewer options to choose from; drop-downs are more commonly used for longer option lists.

 Custom Fields are created in the Address Book module's options (see related article for how to do this).